Understanding credit card benefits: A Glossy Glossary

 Planning a trip is full of all sorts of excitement – where to go, what to do, will you have enough memory on your camera to take all the selfies you’ll need?

 One of the less fun parts (but just as essential) is sorting your travel insurance.
-Virgin Money’s Virgin Australia High Velocity Flyer Credit Card offers complimentary international travel insurance when you book your flights using the card.
+Virgin Money’s Virgin Australia Velocity High Flyer Credit Card offers complimentary international travel insurance when you book your flights using the card.
 We recommend you read the terms and conditions of any such insurance so you fully understand what you are covered for.

 It doesn’t stop you from making purchases (what kind of credit card would it be?), but it does give you a lot of benefits you won’t find when you pay by cheque or cash.